 Building physics employs creative ways to manipulate a building’s indoor and outdoor environment to influence its performance.
 Ozak introduces the basics of building physics and the application of smart electronics and technology to improve operational efficiencies.

 Ozak is the Technical Lead in Smart Buildings at The Centre for Smart Homes and Buildings.

 Electrifying the voice Trevor Cox, University of Salford

 How does the voice work and how has it been changed by technology?
 Drawing on examples from opera to hip-hop, Trevor shows how physics, psychology and neuroscience can help explain diverse singing styles.

 Trevor Cox is Professor of Acoustic Engineering at Salford University where he teaches and researches room acoustics and audio.

-Resistance is futile: the science of superconductors Andrew Steele, Cancer Research UK
+Resistance is futile: the science of superconductors Andrew Steele, Scientist, author and presenter

 From super-fast, levitating trains to super-powerful magnets which allow us to see inside the body, Andrew will take us on a tour of the cutting edge of superconductor physics.

 Andrew is a scientist, presenter, and author of Ageless: The new science of getting older without getting old.
 He has a PhD in physics, worked as a computational biologist, and talks about science on TV, radio and YouTube.